 And for me, that meant publishers of cultural and political theory.

 Yup, sounds pretty racy, right?
 In fact, some of those books are positively the most electrifying life-changing things I've ever encountered.
-You can read about how they rewired my brain and revolutionised my life and love life here.
+You will read about how they rewired my brain and revolutionised my life and love life another day.